Multiverse as an ensemble of stable and unstable Universes: Instantaneous energy and the vacuum energy density at late times

+From the point of view of the purpose of the paper specified in the Introduction and the results presented in Sec.
+3 the most important is the knowledge of the late time asymptotic properties of the decay rate. ${\it\Gamma}_{M}(t)$.
+Nevertheless, for the sake of completeness and for the convenience of readers, this Section will briefly discuss the late time asymptotic properties of the energy $E(t)$ of an unstable system, which can be applied to the analysis of the evolution of a universe having metastable vacuum.

 As it was mentioned in Sec.
-2 in \cite{Krauss} the idea was formulated that in the case of the metastable vacuum states some space regions or universes can survive up to the times much later than times when the exponential decay law holds.
+2 in \cite{Krauss} the idea was formulated that in the case of the metastable vacuum states some space regions or universes can survive up to times much later than times when the exponential decay law holds.
 In the mentioned paper by Krauss and Dent the attention was focused on the possible behavior of the unstable false vacuum at very late times, where deviations from the exponential decay law become to be dominat.
-In \cite{PRL-2011} it was concluded that such an effect has to change the energy, $E_{M}^{0}$ of the system in the false (metastable) vacuum state at these time $t$ so that at very long times $E_{M}^{0} \rightarrow E_{M}(t)$ and at these times the typical form of $E_{M}(t)$ looks as it is expressed in the formula of the type of (\ref{E(t)}).
+In \cite{PRL-2011} it was concluded that such an effect has to change the energy, $E_{M}^{0}$ of the system in the false (metastable) vacuum state at these times $t$ so that at very long times $E_{M}^{0}$ is replaced by $E_{M}(t)$ and at these times the typical form of $E_{M}(t)$ looks as it results from the formula (\ref{E(t)-as}).